shekharj21/Azure_DataFactory_piprline_Orchestration/README.md

 3. open data factory studio -----> monitor ------> Linked Services.
 4. choose name and details. test the connection and create it.
 5. craete a linked service for Azure SQL Database too.
-6. choose all the infor and create it.
+6. choose all the information and create it.
-7.